lidavidm/lidavidm.github.com/_posts/2013-12-07-software-patents.md

 published long before the Bard received his patent.
 Perhaps you could challenge him in court and invalidate the patent?
 How much would that cost?

-__$500,000__.
-In legal fees[^3].
+__$500,000__—in legal fees[^3].
 That’s not counting the settlement you’d have to pay if you lose.

 Pick yourself up off that floor.
 There’s more to that legal notice.

 *But*, you whine, *how am I supposed to know?*

 Good question.
-Here’s another one: what’s the difference between a patent on—let’s get the fancy pseudo-legal wording out here—“a means of communicating a story in which an official betrays his superior” and a patent on “a method of communicating a tale about the betrayal of a general by a subordinate”?
+Here’s another one: what’s the difference between a patent on “a means of communicating a story in which an official betrays his superior” and a patent on “a method of communicating a tale about the betrayal of a general by a subordinate”?
 How are you supposed to search for patents that could cover your story, given that you could word and reword and reword the same idea multiple ways?
 Or that you could have multiple slightly different ideas that still cover your story?

-Now.
-Let’s consider what Shakespeare could demand from you.
-He could ask that you __license__ his patent—in effect, that you pay him money to use his idea.
-He could ask for an __injunction__—censor your book.
-Or you could refuse, and __rewrite__ your book.
+And let’s consider what Shakespeare could demand from you.
+He could ask that you __license__ his patent—in effect, that you pay him money to use his “invention”.
+He could ask for an __injunction__—that you censor your book and not publish or sell it.
+Or you could refuse, and __rewrite__ your book to avoid his patent.

 *This is still ridiculous.
 You can’t actually patent stories!* And indeed you can’t.
 But this is just an allegory—now consider this real-life example.